Popular pitchman Gronk eager to show Pats he can still catch

 Gronk can even suit up in pigtails.

-Rob Gronkowski ditched Brady for braids and an adorable hairstyle in his latest commercial.
+Rob Gronkowski ditched Brady for braids in his latest commercial.
 The Patriots' tight end starred in a variety of spots for Tide Sport PODS, including one where he emulated an amateur girl athlete's sport smell after a day of competition.
 He shows off his lighter side again when he shares social media gossip with a teen girl in another commercial.

-Gronkowski said he enjoyed shooting commercials with Tide because they encourage kids to give it their all on the field.

-''They know the feeling that I bring with my personality so I feel like they know how to work around it,'' Gronkowski said. ''We work super well together and it always goes smooth.''
+"They know the feeling that I bring with my personality so I feel like they know how to work around it," Gronkowski said of the detergent maker.

 Gronkowski opens his eighth season with New England hoping for a return to form in the wake of back surgery that shortened his season and cost him his shot at playing in the Super Bowl.
 The 28-year-old Gronkowski hasn't played a full season since 2011 and a lifestyle change was in order.
 The popular pitchman and party boy adopted parts of teammate Tom Brady's workout and diet plan in an attempt to lengthen his career.